-Beefbar restaurant review - Hong Kong, China
+Beefbar restaurant - Hong Kong, China

 Beefbar’s latest opening in Hong Kong – its first in Asia – is another feather in its cap, joining The Monaco Restaurant Group’s global network of signature concept restaurants.
 It’s the latest addition to Hong Kong’s ever-growing roster of international imports – chefs Jason Atherton and David Laris, for example – and will be looking to capture the city’s fickle dining crowd.